Schedule Data Import [Video]

 • This will stop the vehicles from receiving the download and stop the future schedule from going active

-NOTE: Files should be set to deploy AT LEAST 5 days prior to the start date to allow time for the buses to be cycled through the WLAN access point to enable the download to occur.
+NOTE: Files should be set to deploy AT LEAST 5 days prior to the start date to allow time for the buses to be cycled through the WLAN access point, which enables the download to occur.

 NOTE: Verify all GFI data has been imported, all exceptions have been processed, system adjustments are up to date and a review of your trip samples have all been completed prior to the start date of the new schedule!